-The 2022-2023 energy efficiency plan seeks to build on the initial customer interest for residential energy assessments, while also serving more business customers and working to facilitate greater contractor interest in serving the growing pipeline of customers on the island for weatherization and HVAC related services.
-The program year runs from June through the following May and BIUD expects to have its 2023-2024 plan in front of the PUC for review and approval in April of 2023.
-Further details about the new energy efficiency program can be found on Block Island Utility District's website.
+The 2023-2024 energy efficiency plan seeks to sustain the initial customer interest for residential energy assessments, serve more business customers, and work to overcome some of the logistical obstacles contractors face in serving the island.
+The program year runs from June through the following May and further details about the energy efficiency program can be found on Block Island Utility District's website.